Skip to content

 Phishing

-Phishing attacks deceive individuals into providing personal data, such as login credentials or financial details.
+Phishing attacks deceive individuals into providing personal data, such as login credentials or financial details, like their card information or social security numbers.
 Attackers use emails, fake websites, or messages that appear legitimate to trick recipients into disclosing confidential data.
 Often, this stolen data is used to gather more information, which is then used for bigger breaches.

 Ransomware